francois-gm/go-kabk/go4-2021-2022-thesis-assignment/09-css-layout/README.md

 ## The box model

 The CSS box model is essentially a box that wraps around every HTML element.
 It is a **conceptual representation** (and not an actual property), that helps understand how margin, padding, borders values and the inner content of an element behave between each others.
-This visual model is used in developers tool, so if you’re working on or analyzing a website you’ll see it.
-Read more about the box model, on the w3cschool.com.
+This visual model is used in your browser's 'developers tool', so if you’re working on or analyzing a website you’ll see it.

 The css property `box-sizing` can be used to impact how the `padding` property is calculated in relationship to the width or height of the element.
+(Read more: https://www.w3schools.com/css/css3_box-sizing.asp)

 ![The box model](box-model.png)